stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 21 - Configuration.md

 3. **Solution refinement and expansion**: includes pulling abstraction and component hierarchy from the configuration space
 4. **Expanded and refined solutions**: the end state of solutioning
 5. **Arrangement model**: the output of the configuration process which could also be refined

+## Connection To Classification

+Classification and configuration are both hierarchical.
+Configuration leverages classification's notion of prototype concepts.

+We use _classification_ to make sense of the world by mapping combinations of percepts equal to its process.
+We use _configuration_ to act on the world by designing actions.
+So while _classification_ is a way to make sense of the world, _configuration_ is a way of creating the world.